lavary/crunz-ui/README.md

  Crunz-Ui alsp provides a sample route for fetching the added events.
 To get the events in JSON format, just access this URL:  `http://localhost:8000/api/v1/tasks`

+## Sample Task File

+There is also a sample task file in `tasks/` directory, which shows how to create an event with the task builder.

 ## Authentiction